- How Much Does It Cost To Make An Audiobook: The Four Options

 As an author who is unsure of how to correctly promote an audiobook, the world of freelancers can once again help you out.
-Freelancers can be hired for the promoting of your audiobooks, ensuring that all your work is not in vain.
-It is understandable that high-end narrators won’t work for only royalties when there is always plenty of work out there will guarantee income.
+Freelancers can be hired for the promotion of your audiobooks, ensuring that all your work is not in vain.
+It is understandable that high-end narrators won’t work for only royalties when there is always plenty of work out there that will guarantee income.

 You may be able to find a narrator willing to work just for royalties, but you will find that it will be someone with little or no experience that is interested only in building up their portfolio.